 What about on attractions and ride photos?

-You have to keep your mask on while riding the attractions, too.
+You have to keep your mask on while riding the attractions, though.
 And if you take your mask off on an attraction with a ride photo, that photo will be deleted.

 You don’t get to break the rules and then be rewarded with a picture of it.